YuzhuoMa97/RetroSPAgwas.github.io/docs/approach_WtGxE.md

 If you use WtGxE, please cite the following references:

 - **WtGxE (this work):**
-  **Ma, Y. et al**, *WtGxE: efficiently leveraging external allele frequency to boost powers of genome-wide gene-environmental interaction studies*.
+  **Ma, Y. et al.**, *WtGxE: efficiently leveraging external allele frequency to boost powers of genome-wide gene-environmental interaction studies*.
   **Manuscript in preparation (to be submitted).**